TOMToolkit/tom_base/docs/brokers/create_dataservice.rst

 Line 6 calls the super which will either retrieve `self.query_results` if it exists or run `query_service`.
 The final output should be a list of dictionaries containing target results.

+At this point you should be seeing a list of Targets showing up in your TOM after you perform a query.

 `DataService.create_target_from_query`
 ++++++++++++++++++++++++++++++++++++++++++